List of 40 Famous Forests in India to visit

 How to reach Parambikulam Tiger Reserve

-The closest airport and railway station is in Coimbatore, which is 110 km away from the reserve.
+The closest airport and railway station are in Coimbatore, which is 110 km away from the reserve.
 The Roadway system connects Parambikulam with the nearby cities and states.

 The tiger reserve opens at 5 in the morning and closes at 7 pm.